Why Choose Us?

 Personal possessions, ornaments, pictures, books etc should be removed from the premises, especially those of real or sentimental value.
 All cupboards and shelf space should be left clear for the tenant’s own use.

 Gardens should be left neat, tidy and rubbish free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
-However, few tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by our regular gardener.
+However, few tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by a gardener.

 At the commencement of the tenancy the property must be in a thoroughly clean condition, and at the end of each tenancy it is the tenant’s responsibility to leave the property in a similar condition.
 Where they fail to do so, cleaning will be arranged at their expense.
 We recommend all properties are professionally cleaned at the start of a tenancy and are happy to arrange this.

 It is helpful if you leave information for the tenant, e.g. location of the stopcock, information on operating the central heating and hot water system, washing machine and alarm system and the day refuse is collected etc.

 You should provide one set of keys for each tenant.
 Where we will be managing we will arrange to have duplicates cut as required.

 If your property is mortgaged, you should obtain your mortgagee’s written consent to the letting.
 They may require additional clauses in the tenancy agreement of which you must inform us.

 If you are a leaseholder, you should check the terms of your lease, and obtain any necessary written consent before letting.

 You should ensure that you are suitably covered for letting under both your buildings and contents insurance.
 Failure to inform your insurers may invalidate your policies.